Anagh-Sharma/LinkedIn-Clone/README.md

 # LinkedIn-Clone
-A clone of the LinkedIn website.
+An ongoing project to buid a clone of the LinkedIn website.